pkardas/notes/books/clean-agile.md

   root cause can be found and addressed.
 - Continuous Integration - calling for integration across the entire product after every checkin.
-- Simple Design - one of the hardest practices to learn and apply because it is one of the most counter-intuitive practices.When coordinating the work of massive dependencies between teams, monolithic, centralized, preplanned architectures create massive dependencies between teams that tend to force them to work in lock step, thus defeating much of the promise of Agile.
+- Simple Design - one of the hardest practices to learn and apply because it is one of the most counter-intuitive practices.
+When coordinating the work of massive dependencies between teams, monolithic, centralized, preplanned architectures create massive dependencies between teams that tend to force them to work in lock step, thus defeating much of the promise of Agile.
 Simple Design, especially when used with practices such as a microservices architecture, enables Agility in large.